nzangi/Django-React-BlogPost/README.md

 2. Open the project using your favourite test editor like VS Code or PyCharm.
 3. Make sure you are in the BlogPost directory. <br>
 4. Configure the PostgreSQL database connection is settings.py (check the Database section for more information). <br>
-5. Run the Backend code by cd/backend then
+5. Run the Backend code by navigating to backend folder then
 ```
 python manage.py runserver
 ```
-6. Run the frontend by cd to frontend then
+6. Run the frontend by navigating to frontend folder then
 ```
 npm start
 ```